-- 5.1.
-Staff will: - Create and maintain a stimulating environment that encourages pupils to be engaged. - Display the pupil code of conduct within the classroom. - Develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons - Establishing clear routines - Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting positive behaviour - Concluding the day positively and starting the next day afresh - Each lesson is a fresh start - Having a plan for dealing with low-level disruption - Using positive reinforcement.
+5.1.
+Staff will:

+- Create and maintain a stimulating environment that encourages pupils to be engaged. - Display the pupil code of conduct within the classroom. - Develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons - Establishing clear routines - Communicating expectations of behaviour - Highlighting and promoting positive behaviour - Concluding the day positively and starting the next day afresh - Each lesson is a fresh start - Using positive reinforcement.